Doctor SpinThe PR BlogInternal CommunicationsSplit Sessions: Recognition, Rewards, and Feedback

 • Team members should be rewarded for producing results above what is expected.

-• Be mindful when handing out rewards; handing out rewards for doing jobs that team members are already paid to carry out can create a culture of confusion or worse — entitlement.
+• Be mindful when handing out rewards; rewarding team members for doing jobs that they are already paid to carry out can create a culture of confusion or, worse, entitlement.

-• Rewards must be just, relevant, and systematised; handing out different types of rewards arbitrarily will likely create conflict and encourage destructive internal behaviours.
+• Rewards must be just, relevant, and systematised; handing out different rewards arbitrarily will likely create conflict and encourage destructive internal behaviours.

 Feedback